The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How much ODA does the US allocate to climate projects?

-The US ranks 5th among DAC donor countries in terms of its spending on projects with some degree of climate focus.
+The US ranked 3rd among DAC donor countries in 2023 in terms of its spending on projects with some degree of climate focus.

-The US ranks 24th among DAC donors to climate (10% of total bilateral allocable ODA; DAC average: 24%), relative to its total ODA spending.
-This increased from 3% in 2021.
+The US allocated 13% of total bilateral allocable ODA to climate relative to its total ODA spending in 2023.
+This is a significant increased from 3% in 2021.

 How is US's climate ODA changing?

-During the Trump administration, from 2017-2021, US funding for climate saw an annual decline of 12% on average, highlighting a steady decrease in commitment to climate measures during the former president’s tenure.
+During the first Trump administration, from 2017-2021, US funding for climate saw an annual decline of 12% on average, highlighting a steady decrease in commitment to climate measures during the former president’s tenure.
 In 2021, climate funding increased for the first time since 2016, growing 7% from US$933 million in 2020 to US$996 million in 2021.
-The Biden Administration has made climate a major priority, signaling a major shift in priorities for the US across all government departments and agencies, but congress has limited growth in this sector, keeping the overall funding level essentially flat through 2022.

 How does the US allocate climate ODA?